 What exactly do you mean by "Sawblade Deviation?"

 When either a bandsaw or circular saw is properly set up and properly operated, the blade will consistently run in exactly the same position.
 If the blade moves away from that set postion, that is called blade deviation.
-The Sawblade Deviation Detector (also referred to as AccuraCut) will help you spot that deviation from expected position as the cut is occurring so that you can take corrective action immediately.
+The AccuraCut Deviation Detector will help you spot that deviation from expected position as the cut is occurring so that you can take corrective action immediately.

 What does the system consist of?
 What comes with the complete unit?